 - If you agree to release an applicant you should send a Release into Clearing transaction.
-A reason for release should be included. - + On receipt of the Release into Clearing transaction, we will set the applicant's record to UD (Unconditional offer, declined) to enable the Clearing number to be produced.
-Electronic data confirming the release will be made available to the releasing provider.
+A reason for release should be included. - On receipt of the Release into Clearing transaction, we will set the applicant's record to UD (Unconditional offer, declined) to enable the Clearing number to be produced.
+Electronic data confirming the release will be made available to the releasing provider. - Applicants are also able to release themselves into Clearing by clicking the self-release button on their Track homepage.
+They are then taken to a page which explains what they're about to do, with a drop-down list of questions they complete, before confirming.